Moonvalley

 Team collaboration and feedback

 As a Hollywood-based filmmaking team Asteria joined the project, we gathered ongoing feedback to align the product with real production workflows.
+Later we aim to build a platform able to generate, cut and export video, then I am planing new design for that.

+At same time, I worked closely with the AI team to understand model capabilities and constraints, ensuring designs were both ambitious and realistic.
 This combination of filmmaker feedback, technical collaboration, and competitive research informed early design decisions.

 V2 design exploration